hubidu/ava-codeceptjs/README.md

 - Record test duration
 - Integrate with a password/account manager software (e. g. passbolt)
 - Transparent page objects for multiple devices
-- NEED IDEA How to run same test case on/for multiple devices
 - Better when in headless mode: Would be nice if chrome would not steal the focus
 - Remove wrapped methods from call stack: WebDriverIO.wrapped [as seeNumberOfElements] (wrap-methods.js:34:31)
 - Would be cool to integrate something like quokka